 The Fogarty International Center distributes its resources among many programs and mechanisms.
 Fogarty is committed to funding the largest number of meritorious projects possible, while allowing the flexibility needed to support selected program priorities and to respond to emerging scientific opportunities.

 Fogarty establishes general guidelines for funding based on the overall appropriation.
 During the course of any given fiscal year, multiple factors could affect the implementation of the Fogarty funding strategy.
 Subscribe to Fogarty's weekly funding news email to receive periodic updates.

-Fogarty is currently operating under the Consolidated Appropriations Act, 2016 (H.R.2029/Public Law 114-113), signed by President Obama on December 18, 2015.
-With the passage of the Act, NIH has $32.31 billion in budget authority or equivalent (program level), an increase of $2 billion over fiscal year 2015.
-Learn more about the NIH fiscal policy for grant awards for fiscal year 2016.
+Fogarty is currently operating under the Consolidated Appropriations Act, 2017 (Public Law 115-31), signed by President Trump on May 5, 2017.
+With the passage of the Act, NIH received a $2 billion increase above fiscal year 2016, for a total of $34.30 billion in budget authority or equivalent (program level), including $352,000,000 from the 21st Century Cures Act.
+Learn more about the NIH fiscal policy for grant awards for fiscal year 2017.

 Strategy and Guidelines

 The success rate of competing applications varies by program, but generally ranges between 10 and 25 percent.
 Funding decisions are based on the number of high-quality applications, the overall number of applications, and the availability of funds.
 Fogarty funds a large number of initiatives with collaborating funding partners that include other NIH Institutes and Centers, other government agencies, and non-government organizations (NGOs).